 MAKEUP: Students are strongly encouraged NOT to miss any quizzes or exams during the semester, unless a valid reason such as medical emergency arises or excused university travel.
-All makeup quizzes or exams will be scheduled during the instructor's office hours or by appointment only and must be made up within one (1) week of quiz/exam date unless exceptional circumstances arise.
+All makeup quizzes or exams will be scheduled during the instructor's office hours or by appointment only and must be made up within one (1) week of quiz/exam date.